 The Maryville College Homecoming Choir will present its annual concert on Saturday, Oct.
 19, as part of the College’s Homecoming festivities.
 The choir, which features former MC choir members, as well as students in the Maryville College Concert Choir, will begin at 11:00 a.m. in the Clayton Center for the Arts’ Ronald and Lynda Nutt Theatre.

 This concert is part of the series of the choir events associated with the college’s Bicentennial celebration.
 The concert will feature favorite choral selections suggested by alumni.
-Our directors this year will be Stacey Wilner and Alan Eleazar; also, alumni Louise Wyman '57 and James M. Laster'56 will be conducting their own compositions, and Paul John Rudoi will conduct his commissioned work.
+Our directors this year will be Stacey Wilner and Alan Eleazar; also, alumni Louise Wyman '57 and James M. Laster'56 will be conducting their own compositions, and Paul John Rudoi will conduct his commissioned work, People Are The Key.

 “The alumni wanted to commission a musical work that will capture the Maryville College spirit through sound,” said Director of Choral Activities Stacey Wilner.
 “Future generations of young musicians will be able to share in the same sense of loyalty and connection to Maryville College philosophies that the alumni experienced during their time here as students.
 It honors the past while also investing in the future.”
 See more about this work here.